TranslationalBioinformaticsUnit/Transformers-for-Multiscale-Genomics/README.md

   - Familiarity with tools such as [Scanpy](https://scanpy.readthedocs.io/en/stable/) and [Anndata](https://anndata.readthedocs.io/en/latest/).

 ## Installation Guide
 Before diving into the  tutorials, ensure that the necessary packages are installed.
-We will need `Scanpy` and `Squidpy` for RNA-seq and Spatial Transcriptomics analyisis and `Transformers` from Hugging Face for our Transformer models.
+We will need `Scanpy` and `Squidpy` for RNA-seq and Spatial Transcriptomics analysis and `Transformers` from Hugging Face for our Transformer models.
 Use the following commands to install these packages:

 ### Required Packages
 - **Scanpy & Squidpy:**